About

 - Watermark PDF — stamp diagonal text on every page

-- PDF Info Viewer — page count, size, metadata
+- PDF Info Viewer — page count, dimensions, metadata

 - Resize Image — dimensions, percentage, or longest side